Stella Browne, a pioneering feminist, campaigned for the liberalization of abortion law.

 While it would be kind of you to let the violinist stay attached to your body, almost no one would think you are morally obligated to do so.
 This suggests that abortion is morally permissible in cases of rape (and also that the mere fact that the violinist is a person doesn’t preclude the permissibility of abortion.)
 Of course, strong opponents of abortion may still say that one has a right to life even if one is conceived as a result of rape or the mother’s life is in danger.
 (T calls this “the extreme view.”)

 Section 1 – How can we defend the anti-abortion position in cases where the mother will die if she brings the child to full term?
 We could say that abortion kills the innocent child, whereas the mother will merely be allowed to die.
 But T argues that cases of self-defense are clearly not murder.
 So abortion is justified in cases where the mother’s life is in danger.

-The abortion debate often focuses on what a 3rd party (a dr. for example) may do when a woman asks for an abortion (since it is very difficult to do this herself.)
-Now a 3rd party may say they don’t want to kill a growing child trapped with you in a tiny house in another of her thought experiments.
+The abortion debate often focuses on what a 3rd party (a physician for example) may do when a woman asks for an abortion (since she probably can’t safely perform the procedure herself.)
+Now a 3rd party may say they don’t want to kill a growing child trapped with you inside a tiny house in another of her thought experiments.
 But surely you have the right to self-defense in that situation.
 This shows the extreme anti-abortion view is false.